Quick Facts About Blepharoplasty Procedures

 How Much Does Blepharoplasty Cost?

-The cost of blepharoplasty will be different for each patient as it depends on the individual’s unique treatment plan.
+The cost of blepharoplasty will depend on the individual’s unique treatment plan.
 Factors that typically affect the overall expense of blepharoplasty include the type of eyelid surgery performed, surgeon’s fee, surgical facility and anesthesia costs, and the complexity of treatment.
 During the consultation, our team can provide a more accurate price quote based on your customized treatment plan.
 We accept a variety of payment methods and can go over your payment options at the time of your appointment.
 Please do not hesitate to contact us if you have any questions about blepharoplasty or financing.

-If you are interested in learning more about eyelid lift surgery or scheduling a consultation with Dr. Miller, please contact us by calling (250) 868-4870 or by filling out our online contact form.
+If you are interested in learning more about eyelid lift surgery or scheduling a consultation with Dr. Miller, please contact our office today!